 Many companies are keen to keep their top talent, and with C# Developer jobs being so in-demand, it’s worth trying to negotiate yourself a better salary—especially if you feel that your current company is a good fit culturally and career-wise.

 Remember to keep in mind the benchmark for your local area.
-It may not be any good to try and match the C# Developers London salary if you live in an area where the hiring trends are not as advantageous, so don’t forget to check this before entering into negotiations.
+It may not be any good to try and match the salary of IT jobs in London if you live in an area where the hiring trends are not as advantageous, so don’t forget to check this before entering into negotiations.

 Now that you know the true value of your role and where it sits within the UK economy, you can continue to ensure that you’re being fairly paid for your niche skill set.